spraakbanken/mink-frontend/docs/CONTRIBUTING.md

 - mention what web browser and OS you are using
 - add screenshots if relevant

-## Suggesting an enhancement
+## Suggesting a feature

-An _enhancement_ could be a new feature, or another improvement that doesn't classify as a bug.
+A _feature_ means new functionality.

-[Create an issue](https://github.com/spraakbanken/mink-frontend/issues/new) and add at least the `enhancement` label.
+[Create an issue](https://github.com/spraakbanken/mink-frontend/issues/new) and choose `Feature` for the _Type_ field.

+For an effective feature request:

+- describe the end goal
+- outline what aspects would be necessary for the feature to be useful to you
+- include any further ideas to make it perfect in your eyes
+- provide good examples from other projects, if you know any

 ## Writing some code